Conservation News Story Archive March-April 2001

 Montana finally gets some precipitation.
 Great Falls Tribune.
 Situation is still dire.

-Regional Forester Appointed New Chief of the Forest Service.
+Intermountain Regional Forester Appointed New Chief of the Forest Service.
+New York Times.

 West takes steps to prevent repeat of last year's fires.
 Responding to a dry spring and armed with a hefty budget, teams are already starting controlled burns.
 By Todd Wilkinson Special to The Christian Science Monitor.
 Preventative spring burns would be nice here in Idaho, but with the continuing drought, spring burns may be risky, and no one wants to chance a repeat of the controlled burn last year that got away and burned part of Los Alamos, NM.